 A: Cloud Studio projects are not backwards-compatible with Design Studio.
-You can, however, export Cloud Studio projects and import them into Cloud Studio, which are in the format of a JSON file containing all of the metadata of a project.
+You can, however, export Cloud Studio projects and import them into Cloud Studio.
+Cloud Studio projects are in the format of a JSON file.

 Q: Are there any templates so I don't have to build projects from scratch?

 A: Jitterbit Marketplace provides hundreds of pre-built projects by offering Cloud Studio Integration Recipes and Cloud Studio Process Templates, with more continually being developed.
 To get started with an existing recipe or template, see Starting a Recipe or Template Project.
 A limited number of Citizen Integrator recipes, which are exclusively for Design Studio, are also available.

 In Design Studio, the main area you work within and where you build operations is referred to as the design window or the design workspace.
 As you build your project, project items are listed in the left within the project items listing panel, where you can organize them into folders.
 You also have access to a toolbar and menus that offer additional options.

 Cloud Studio offers an intuitive, modern workflow design using its project designer.
 On opening a project, these parts of the project designer are displayed:

 - Project Toolbar: The project toolbar along the top allows you to access project actions and navigate to recent projects.